Shirley Carter: Storylines

 They meet Shirley's childhood sweetheart, Buster Briggs (Karl Howman), and Dean realises that he is Buster's son.
 They plan to run away together but Mick has Buster arrested for breaking his bail conditions as he is on day release.
-It is later revealed that Buster is also Mick's father and Shirley is actually Mick's mother, not his sister.
+It is later revealed that Buster is also Mick's father and Shirley is actually Mick's mother, not his sister, Shirley having given birth to him at age fourteen.
 Shirley and Mick find Shirley's mother, Sylvie Carter (Linda Marlowe), hiding at Babe's house.
 Sylvie has Alzheimer's disease and tells Mick she is not his mother but he dismisses this as her being confused.
 Shirley tries to stop Mick interacting with Sylvie, fearing her secret will be revealed.
 However, Sylvie is invited to Christmas dinner.
 Secrets are divulged at the dinner: Linda reveals Dean raped her so Mick tells Shirley before attacking Dean and is only stopped by Shirley confessing that she is his mother, not sister, and that Dean is his brother.
 The family is split following this revelation as Shirley sides with Dean, believing his version of events.
 Shirley reveals the reason why she kept her identity as Mick's mother a secret: her pregnancy with Mick was scorned by Sylvie, who attempted to force a miscarriage by pushing her down a flight of stairs.
 Shirley was forced to raise Mick as her brother and Stan's son, out of fear she would never see him again.
 Hostilities continue and Shirley struggles to bond with Mick, due to her and Buster's continued alliance to Dean.
 This results in Shirley being banished from Stan's funeral, despite Shirley having nursed her father through his dying moments.